-The Epiphany School of Global Studies has a written emergency plan that should be followed in the event of a medical emergency.
+Epiphany has a written emergency plan that should be followed in the event of a medical emergency.
 All coaches should be familiar with this document and their role and responsibility in an emergency.
 Any questions should be directed to a school administrator.

 An emergency is the need for Emergency Medical Services (EMS) to give further medical attention and/or transport an athlete to the hospital.
 It is important in these situations that coordination between the coaches, administrators, and student responders be effective.
 This guide is intended to delineate roles and outline the protocol to be followed should an emergency occur.
-Situations when 911 should be called are, for example:
+Situations when 911 should be called are, for example, . . .